Theses and Project Works

 Master Thesis Colloquium

-During the writing of your master thesis, it is obligatory to take part in three master colloquiums at our chair and present at one of those.
+During the writing of your master's thesis, it is obligatory to take part in three master's thesis colloquiums at our chair and present at one of those.
 You will present your thesis project for 10 minutes and will receive valuable feedback.
-Please stick to the time limit of 10 minutes to ensure that we will still have enough time for questions and a discussion.
-The master thesis colloquium takes place approximately once a month during semester times.
+Please stick to the 10-minute time limit to ensure we have enough time for questions and a discussion.
+The master's thesis colloquium takes place approximately once a month in Freising (!) during semester times.

-The Colloquium is held on the following dates in the winter semester 25/26:
+The colloquium is held on the following dates in the summer semester 2026:

-To receive the link to the Zoom conference (and the room information for dates onsite in Freising), please register by sending an email to Ru Wei (ru.wei(at)tum.de) (as soon as possible, as presentation slots are limited; latest one week prior to the Colloquium).
+To receive the room information for the dates onsite, please register by sending an email to Ru Wei (ru.wei(at)tum.de) (as soon as possible, as presentation slots are limited; latest one week prior to the colloquium).
 Indicate if you come as a listener or a presenter.
 In case of the latter, please also indicate your topic of presentation.

 You can also suggest your own topic, which needs to be in line with the research interests of the chair.
 Please have a look at our research interests and ongoing research projects to make sure that your topic fits our areas of interest (for more information, click here).
 You can also have a look at a selection of former supervised topics at our chair (see this list here).